Angel-Eye-AI/Training-Data/README.md

 # Training-Data
-Training data used to create Angel Eye's base crypto indicators
+Training data used to create Angel Eye's base crypto indicators.
+See comments in files for details.